-Faculty Development Institutes are designed to broaden faculty exposure to concepts of entrepreneurship, and to identify ways for faculty to expand professional skills, better manage research and careers, and infuse existing courses with entrepreneurial concepts so students can benefit.
-Faculty Development Institute are held every 1-2 years, and they are developed/coordinated by the Faculty Fellows.
+The Brown Faculty Development Institutes are designed to broaden faculty exposure to concepts of entrepreneurship, and to identify ways for faculty to expand professional skills, better manage research and careers, and infuse existing courses with entrepreneurial concepts so students can benefit.
+Institutes are held every 1-2 years, and they are developed/coordinated by the Faculty Fellows.
 Participants attending the Institutes are encouraged to develop proposals for new/infused courses in entrepreneurship.

 ENTREPRENEURSHIP AND INNOVATION CURRICULUM GRANTS